Kubernetes on AWS EKS

 Setting pod resource limits

 You can specify default limits in Kubernetes namespaces.
-These default limits will constrain the amount of CPU or memory a given Pod can use unless the defaults are explicitly overridden by the Pod’s configuration.
+These default limits constrain the amount of CPU or memory a given pod can use unless the pod’s configuration explicitly overrides the defaults.

 For example, the following configuration limits requests running in the master-0 namespace to 256 MB of memory and total memory usage to 512 MB: